ThomasMiconi/GABugs/README.md

 ## How to run

 You need a Java interpreter.
-Simply run  `java World VISUAL 0`.
+Simply run  `java World`.
 This will start the genetic algorithm but will not produce any graphical output.
-After each generation, the current best agent will be stored in a file called 'bestpopXXX.txt' (wher 'XXX' is a bunch of parameter values).
-To visualize this agent, run `java World FILENAME bestpopXXX.txt`.
+After each generation, the current best agent will be stored in a file called 'bestagentXXX.txt' (where 'XXX' is a bunch of parameter values).
+To visualize this agent, run `java World FILENAME bestagentXXX.txt`.
 This will start the graphical interface and allow you to observe the agent's behavior.
 Be sure to press the + and - buttons to increase or decrease the refreshing time (reduce refreshing time to 0 for maximum speed).

-The code is written in simple Java to encourage tinkering, so fire up your editor and code up something cool!
+The code is written in simple Java to encourage tinkering.
+Fire up your editor and code up something cool!

 To recompile the Java bytecode, simply run `javac World.java`.
 If you modify any other Java source file than World.java, you need to recompile them explicitly too (or alternatively, just run `rm *.class; javac World.java` to force a full rebuild).

+## Single-agent vs. populations

+There are two branches in this repository.
+The main branch (`master`) evolves single agents.
+The other branch (`Populations`) evolves "swarms" of agents, called Populations (yes, this is confusing).
+By default, those populations only contain one agent and are entirely equivalent to single-agent evolution.
+However, they provide the infrastructure for future experiments in evolving collaborative multi-agent systems.

 ## Related work